marius-ogrean/m-test-crawler/README.md

 The logic of the parsing of datapoints is in the class CompanyDataIndexer.
 The datapoints are stored in Apache Solr.
 I chose Solr instead of Elastic Search because it is free.

+The id of each document in Solr is the domain name of the website.
+I chose this since it is already unique and we have them in the list of websites to crawl.

 Steps to run the crawler:
 -